drpriver/dndc/README.md

 </dl>

 <h2>Docs</h2>
 Using the makefile, you can generate a dash/zeal docset.
-Simply do `make docset`.
+Simply do `make` docset.

 Additionally, `make docs` will generate some html files in the